-‘You don’t look sick’ – it’s a phrase that human beings with invisible illnesses and disabilities pay attention all of the time due to the fact human beings can’t see their circumstance.
+You don’t look sick – it’s a phrase that human beings with invisible illnesses and disabilities pay attention to all of the time because human beings can’t see their circumstance.
 It’s additionally the call of our weekly collection.
-Every week, we talk to someone with a hidden condition about the signs and symptoms they stay with, the support they have got and the judgment they face while they are out and approximately because of they appearance healthful.
+Every week, we talk to someone with a hidden condition about the signs and symptoms they stay with, the support they have got, and the judgment they face while they are out and approximately because of their appearance healthful.
 Robyn Moore, 43, from Hampshire, has publish-stressful stress disorder – an anxiety disorder resulting from experiencing tough events.

-Because her condition is an intellectual infection, she says human beings don’t continually apprehend how a great deal of an impact it has – and that made it more difficult to get assist.
-‘I’ve been instructed that I am an attention seeker and had been asked numerous instances “why is she continually crying and withdrawn?”‘she says.
-‘It made me sense very uncomfortable and I felt like I needed to hold the whole thing to myself and bottle up my emotions.
-‘Just because there are scars that are not visibly visible, does now not imply that they’re now not there.
+Because her condition is an intellectual infection, she says human beings don’t continually apprehend how much an impact it has, which made it more difficult to get assistance.
+‘I’ve been instructed that I am an attention seeker and had been asked numerous instances, “why is she continually crying and withdrawn?”‘she says.
+‘It made me sense very uncomfortable, and I felt like I needed to hold the whole thing to myself and bottle up my emotions.
+‘Just because there are scars that are not visibly visible does now not imply that they’re now not there.
 ‘Stigma stopped me from locating help for plenty, many years however remedy, speaking, tenderness and playing.

-‘For the long term I didn’t want to deal with it and I have become very remoted.
+‘For the long term, I didn’t want to deal with it, and I have become very remoted.
 When I started to experience flashbacks, I have become very down.
-‘Sadly my condition became worse and throughout 2016, I became very unwell and become not able to paintings for a while.
-‘I had battled so difficulty with my very own mind for such a lot of years, that in the long run, it could not cope.
-‘I realized then that having a person assist you doesn’t mean you’ve got failed, it simply way you are not on my own anymore.’
+‘Sadly, my condition became worse, and throughout 2016, I became very unwell and became not able to paintings for a while.
+‘I had battled so the difficulty with my very own mind for such a lot of years that in the long run, it could not cope.
+‘I realized then that having a person assist you doesn’t mean you’ve got failed; it simply way you are not on my own anymore.’
 With the support of family and pals, she began seeing a psychologist every week, who has been working together with her ever due to the fact.

 I turned into inspired by sturdy girl players like Jo Konta.
-I purchased a ball gadget (and called him Roger!) and I spent hours on the court simply hitting ball after ball.
-‘I started out to play matches, had an education and truly enjoyed gaining knowledge of and guffawing at the same time as gambling the game.
-‘Tennis helped steer me far away from the steady battle in my head and more importantly, I realized that I did now not experience so on my own anymore.
+I purchased a ball gadget (and called him Roger!), and I spent hours on the court simply hitting ball after ball.
+‘I started to play matches, had an education, and truly enjoyed gaining knowledge of and guffawing at the same time as gambling the game.
+‘Tennis helped steer me far away from the steady battle in my head, and more importantly, I realized that I did now not experience so on my own anymore.